Photo by: Eric Espada/USTA

 According to the Intercollegiate Tennis Association (ITA), Zheng is one of 41 tournament entrants with collegiate experience; he is one of just two active players.
 The other being, Pepperdine's Edward Winter, who earned a wildcard entry due to his Australian citizenship.

-This will be Zheng's third time competing in a Grand Slam tournament; he has qualified for the qualifying rounds of the US Open twice, most recently in 2025.
+This will be Zheng's fourth time competing in a Grand Slam tournament; he has qualified for the qualifying rounds of the US Open three, most recently in 2025.
 The Montville, N.J. native currently boasts an ATP ranking of 172, which is how he gained entry to the Australian Open.

 Zheng's climb in the ATP standings began in August when he defeated Chinese Taipei's Hsu Yu-hsiou 6-4, 6-2 at the Chicago ATP Challenger.
 He followed that up with back-to-back ATP Challenger wins at the Columbus Challenger and Tiburon Challenger in September.